 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The "era" of spy satellites
+The era of spy satellites

 Báo Cần ThơBáo Cần Thơ07/06/2023

-TRI VAN (Synthesis)
+TRI VAN (Compiled)

 Hình ảnh vệ tinh do hãng Maxar Technologies (Mỹ) công bố hồi tháng 4 năm ngoái cho thấy các tòa nhà bốc cháy ở phía Đông Mariupol (Ukraine). Ảnh: AFP

-New kind of space race
+A new type of space race

 Source link